Sarthakkore1109/Bitcoin-Exchange-Rate/README.md

 # Bitcoin Monitoring App

 A crypto currency price checking Flutter application.
-By using this we'll be able to monitor your bitcoin investents on the move!
+By using this we'll be able to monitor your bitcoin investments on the move!

 ## Getting Started